seancdavis/sapwood-classic/docs/02-getting_started/02-production_environment.md

+In the [communicative workflow](/docs/communicative_workflow) chapter, you will learn that all content revolves around one production instance of the app.
+It is both the place you build the content structure of your sites, but it is also the app that hosts the live versions of the sites you build.

+> This guide is really only for one developer on your team.
+You should only need one production instance of Sapwood, and therefore you only need to do this one time.
+If this is already setup for your team, then head over and get [your local environment up and running](/docs/getting_started/development_environment).

-Given our handy-dandy [communicative workflow](/docs/communicative_workflow), your production environment is where your content will be generated.
-Let's look at how to setup your production server, and get sapwood running on the server.
+Let's look at how to setup your production server, and get Sapwood running on the server.

+Like the rest of these guides, this assumes you know your way around a Ruby on Rails project.
+This section, in particular, assumes you've had to deploy a RoR project.

 Server Requirements
 ----------------

 ### Choosing A Server

-Since we are assuming you've run a Ruby on Rails project previously, we also assume you have *deployed* a Rails project.

-But, even if you have, you may have used a service like Heroku, or even a shared hosting environment like Bluehost.
-While both of these services have benefits, to run sapwood we strongly recommend **a dedicated private server**.
+If your experience in deploying projects is strictly using Heroku or a shared environment like you have with Bluehost, then you'll need to change a bit here.
+This guide covers installing Sapwood on **a dedicated private server**.
+Shared servers and Heroku are not supported.

 If that sounds expensive, it's because it usually is.
-Fortunately, there are some awesome companies like [Digital Ocean](https://www.digitalocean.com/) popping up.
-Digital Ocean offers dedicated, virtual private servers [starting at $5 per month](https://www.digitalocean.com/pricing/).
+Fortunately, there are some awesome companies like [Digital Ocean](https://www.digitalocean.com) popping up.
+Digital Ocean offers dedicated, virtual private servers [starting at $5 per month](https://www.digitalocean.com/pricing).

 ### Operating System

 Sapwood will work wherever you can run a Ruby on Rails project.
-For reference, we develop on Mac OS X machines, while our production servers are Ubuntu 14.04.
+For reference, I develop on Mac OS X Yosemite, while my production servers run Ubuntu 14.04.

 **For this guide, we're going to assume you're working with an Ubuntu/Debian installation.** Obviously, you can use Sapwood in production with other operating systems, but you'll have to find the equivalent packages.

 ### Minimum Specifications

 The minimum specs for your server are somewhat open-ended.
-Obviously, the faster the better, but here's what we're running:
+Obviously, the faster the better, but here's what I am running.

 * Ubuntu 14.04 x64
 * 1GB RAM